-The most advanced method of treating infertility in couples is In Vitro Fertilization (IVF).
+The most advanced method of treating subfertility in couples is In Vitro Fertilization (IVF).
 It is a safe, efficient, and accessible reproductive treatment.
-Every couple, or individual, faces a different path when dealing with infertility treatments.
+Every couple, or individual, faces a different path when dealing with subfertility treatments.
 Pregnancy is a complex process.
 Even today, what we do not know about pregnancy continues to exceed what we do know.
-What we don't know about pregnancy continues to outnumber what we do know even today.
 Before starting a new IVF cycle, couples should speak with a fertility specialist to figure out what went wrong before weighing the pros and cons.

-There are a few ways IVF patients could try to reduce the risk for next time.
+There are a few ways IVF patients could try to reduce the risk of failure for next time.

 - Check your TSH (Thyroid-Stimulating Hormone).
 This test is crucial because abnormal TSH levels have been linked to miscarriage.

 - If you are obese or overweight, you should lose weight at least three months before having IVF.
 A lower BMI improves the chances of IVF treatment success.

 - In case there is a history of miscarriages, make sure to get your antibodies checked.

 - Have a hysteroscopy before your next IVF cycle.

 - Reduce the intake of alcohol and cut out smoking completely.

 - Start eating healthy.